 Tell me how you are and I will tell you how you cry

-There are four styles of fatherhood or motherhood, according to experts, and each has different effects on emotional well-being
+There are four parenting styles, according to experts, and each has different effects on emotional well-being

-BarcelonaIf one thing is clear, it is that parenting is not a simple task.
-How many times have we promised ourselves that we would not do something as parents and have ended up falling into it headlong?
-Or quite the opposite, how many times did we have the path we wanted to follow clear, but the situations or challenges we have encountered have forced us to deviate?
-Be that as it may, Leire Vázquez, a specialist in clinical psychology at the Sant Joan de Déu Hospital in Barcelona, makes it clear that the role of parents is key to fostering the skills that are important for children when they are adults.
+BarcelonaIf one thing is clear, it is that parenting is not an easy task.
+How many times have we promised ourselves that we would not do something as parents and ended up falling on all fours?
+Or quite the opposite, how many times did we have a clear idea of the path we wanted to follow but the situations or challenges we encountered forced us to deviate?
+Be that as it may, Leire Vázquez, a specialist in clinical psychology at the Sant Joan de Déu Hospital in Barcelona, makes it clear that the role of parents is key to fostering the skills that are important for their children when they become adults.

 Surely many parents would sign up for their children to be happy, resilient, empathetic, respectful, have tools to manage the problems that arise throughout their lives, or have a good social network.
 But all these skills, Vázquez recalls, are built day by day from the difficulties of parenting and the type of fatherhood or motherhood that is exercised.

 Starting from this premise, how should children be accompanied to promote their emotional well-being during childhood?
-American psychologist Diana Baumrind, along with other authors, Vázquez explains, has defined four styles of fatherhood or motherhood and their effect on emotional well-being.
+The American psychologist Diana Baumrind, along with other authors, explains Vázquez, has defined four styles of fatherhood or motherhood and their effect on emotional well-being.

 Authoritarian